-Menopause Starts Younger Than You Think: Here's What You Need To Know
+Menopause Can Start Younger Than You Think: Here's What You Need To Know

 Be prepared for your PMS symptoms to possibly shift, becoming either more or less extreme, says Dr. Cynthia Stuenkel, a founding member of the North American Menopause Society and a professor and endocrinologist at the University of California, San Diego, School of Medicine.
 "Women might not get the same kind of breast tenderness or mood shifts that they may have noted in the past," she says.

 Mood problems like depression can spike during perimenopause, especially among women who have previously experienced them.
-Many of our listeners wrote in to say during perimenopause they felt incredibly irritable and quick to anger in a way that they'd never experienced before.
+Many of our listeners wrote in to say that during perimenopause, they felt incredibly irritable and quick to anger in a way that they had never experienced before.

 And of course, many — but not all — women experience hot flashes, though they may not recognize them.
-"It's hard, because no one sits us down and teaches us, 'Here's what a hot flash feels like," Stuenkel says.
+"It's hard, because no one sits us down and teaches us, 'Here's what a hot flash feels like,' " Stuenkel says.
 "I've seen women who think they're having panic attacks, or heart palpitations.
 That can be frightening."

 Other common symptoms include more frequent urinary tract infections, difficulty sleeping through the night, vaginal dryness that can make sex painful, night sweats and a decrease in libido.